Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse.md

 ### GetAuthCertificate

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) GetAuthCertificate() CSSCMSDataModelModelsCertificateAuthoritiesCertificateAuthorityAuthCertificate`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) GetAuthCertificate() ModelsCertificateAuthoritiesCertificateAuthorityAuthCertificate`

 GetAuthCertificate returns the AuthCertificate field if non-nil, zero value otherwise.

 ### GetAuthCertificateOk

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) GetAuthCertificateOk() (*CSSCMSDataModelModelsCertificateAuthoritiesCertificateAuthorityAuthCertificate, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) GetAuthCertificateOk() (*ModelsCertificateAuthoritiesCertificateAuthorityAuthCertificate, bool)`

 GetAuthCertificateOk returns a tuple with the AuthCertificate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAuthCertificate

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) SetAuthCertificate(v CSSCMSDataModelModelsCertificateAuthoritiesCertificateAuthorityAuthCertificate)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) SetAuthCertificate(v ModelsCertificateAuthoritiesCertificateAuthorityAuthCertificate)`

 SetAuthCertificate sets AuthCertificate field to given value.